afollestad/material-dialogs/README.md

 Like action buttons and many other elements of the Material dialog, you can customize the color of a dialog's radio buttons.
-The `Builder` class contains a `widgetColor()`, `widgetColorRes()`, and `widgetColorAttr()` method.
+The `Builder` class contains a `widgetColor()`, `widgetColorRes()`, `widgetColorAttr()`, and `choiceWidgetColor()` method.
 Their names and parameter annotations make them self explanatory.

+`widgetColor` is the same color that affects other UI elements. `choiceWidgetColor` is specific to single and multiple choice dialogs, it only affects radio buttons and checkboxes.
+You provide a `ColorStateList` rather than a single color which is used to generate a `ColorStateList`.

  Note that by default, radio buttons will be colored with the color held in `colorAccent` (for AppCompat) or `android:colorAccent` (for the Material theme) in your Activity's theme.